 If you can't find a resource for your specific need or interest, contact us by ADA-Indiana by email or by phone: (812) 856-5251.

-The ADA National Network offers free online training for people wanting to learn about TItle II of the ADA.
-Below are the links to online courses and archived webinars.
+The ADA National Network offers free online training for people wanting to learn about Title II of the ADA.

-- Title II Tutorial for ADA Coordinator - a self-paced online course that covers Title II of the Americans with Disabilities Act.
+ADA Title II Tutorial - a self-paced online course that covers Title II of the Americans with Disabilities Act.
 As of January 6, 2022, the Southeast ADA Center charges a $5.00 administrative fee to enroll in this course.

-- ADAOnline2020 - During last year's pandemic, many of the courses generally offered at the National ADA Symposium was provided for free.
+ADAOnline2020 - During 2020, many of the courses offered at the National ADA Symposium were provided online for free.
 You can access these for free at no cost courtesy of the Great Lakes ADA Center.

-The ADA National Network offers free resources on Title II and ADA Coordinators.
+The ADA National Network offers free resources on Title II and for ADA Coordinators.